soderlind/move-domains-to-afd/README.md

 ### Domains must be moved to Azure DNS.

+> Azure Front Door only support apex (naked) domains when they are in Azure DNS.

 I moved the domains using the following script

 - Add 3 sub folders, `ok`, `failed` and `zones`.
 In `zones`, add a zone file per domain in the format `domain.tld`.
 If the import fails for a zone file, it lands in `failed`.
 Fix the file and put it back into `zones` and run the script again.